-How to Collect and Project Manage a Successful Research Project8th July 2021 / Blog
+How to Collect and Project Manage a Successful Research Project8th July 2021 / All, How To

-As part of the CIPR South West virtual learning series, Joey Green and Anita Kershaw, from Censuswide research consultancy (link), hosted an event on how to collect and project manage a successful research project.
+As part of the CIPR South West virtual learning series, Joey Green and Anita Kershaw, from Censuswide research consultancy, hosted an event on how to collect and project manage a successful research project.

-As a PR novice myself, it really helped to clarify the daunting prospect of managing a research project, and so I wanted to would share an outline of what I learnt.
+As a PR novice myself, it really helped to clarify the daunting prospect of managing a research project, and so I wanted to would share an outline of what I learned.

 Here are the highlights from the event:

 First and foremost, how do you generate and develop ideas for your research project?
 How do you know what’s going to land with your audience.

 - Research.
 Find out what people are talking about (places like Reddit are great for this).
 Browse all your favourite media channels for ideas and inspiration.
 Remember, good research gets people talking, but what people are talking about can also inform good research.
 It goes both ways!

 - Figure out your headline.
 Don’t finalise your headline until your research is complete, but you should list ten or more ideas for headlines so that you’ve got a direction to head in.